 What you should do: Double down on paying off what you currently owe.
 Consider using one of the popular debt-repayment strategies and then rework your budget to prevent debt in the future.

 7. You’re hiding your debt

-If you find yourself hiding your debt—whether from your spouse, your family or yourself—it’s time to come up with a strategy for getting out of this uncomfortable situation.
-If your plan for dealing with debt revolves around denial, then your debt problem will only grow.
-It can be difficult, but it’s essential that you sit down with some paper and your documents and make a comprehensive list of what you owe, both in total and monthly.
-Once you’ve begun to face the debt and put it through some organization, the intimidation of it lessens and you can start paying it off strategically and efficiently.
+If you find yourself hiding your debt — whether from your spouse, your family or yourself — come up with a strategy for getting out of this situation.
+If your plan for dealing with debt revolves around denial, your debt problem will only grow.
+It can be difficult, but it’s essential that you make a comprehensive list of what you owe, both in total and monthly.
+Once you’ve begun to face the debt and put it through some organization, the intimidation of it lessens and you can start paying it off strategically.

 8. You’re losing sleep over finances

 Sleep is the cornerstone of a functional human.
 Once you start losing that because of your debt, it will make everything harder.
 Not only will your debt seem more daunting to deal with, but daily life may feel lackluster and tedious.
 At this point, it can be wise to employ the aid of both a financial advisor and a therapist.

 When you aren’t sleeping because of financial anxiety, it can feel hard to justify adding any new expenses even if they are for your wellbeing.
 In that case, your next best bet is to research debt-repayment strategies.
 Find a plan that helps you gain a sense of empowerment over your debts so you can start sleeping properly again.